Open Ports for Connections¶

 JDBC URI or hostname and port of your Hive database

 If your Hive DB is deployed on Amazon S3, parameters for Query Log Ingestion (QLI) over S3:

 If using Apache Spark, parameters for QLI with Spark:

-Spark Log Folder AWS S3 Path
+Spark Log Folder Amazon S3 Path

 Spark Log File Name Prefix

 Number of Log files in directory